 Creating content that is valuable to your audience is an amazing way to get started in digital marketing

-As obvious from the name, Pay Per Click means you will pay for every click you get on your ad.
+Pay Per Click, a common name for Google Ads, means you will pay for every click you get on your ad.

 Yes, it is similar to search engine marketing.